Rakesh-Kumar17/Chat-with-PDF/README.md

 streamlit run app.py

 ## Upload PDFs:
--Click "Upload your PDF Files" in sidebar
+- Click "Upload your PDF Files" in sidebar
--Select one or more PDFs
+- Select one or more PDFs
--Click "Submit & Process"
+- Click "Submit & Process"

 Ask questions about your documents in the text input field
 ## View results:
-Read AI response
+- Read AI response
-See highlighted relevant sections
+- See highlighted relevant sections
-Download highlighted PDF
+- Download highlighted PDF
-View page previews
+- View page previews